Shortwave radio: Propagation characteristics

-Shortwave radio frequency energy is capable of reaching any location on the Earth as it is influenced by ionospheric reflection back to the earth by the ionosphere, (a phenomenon known as "skywave propagation").
+Shortwave radio frequency energy is capable of reaching any location on the Earth as it is influenced by ionospheric reflection back to Earth by the ionosphere, (a phenomenon known as "skywave propagation").
 A typical phenomenon of shortwave propagation is the occurrence of a skip zone where reception fails.
 With a fixed working frequency, large changes in ionospheric conditions may create skip zones at night.

 As a result of the multi-layer structure of the ionosphere, propagation often simultaneously occurs on different paths, scattered by the ‘E’ or ‘F’ layer and with different numbers of hops, a phenomenon that may be disturbed for certain techniques.
 Particularly for lower frequencies of the shortwave band, absorption of radio frequency energy in the lowest ionospheric layer, the ‘D’ layer, may impose a serious limit.
 This is due to collisions of electrons with neutral molecules, absorbing some of a radio frequency's energy and converting it to heat.
 Predictions of skywave propagation depend on: